HaiBechar/portservicescanner/README.md

-# portservicescanner
+# Simple Port and Service Scanner

-Pyhton Port and Service Scanner
+Type the host and the port range you shall want to scan.